Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Introduction

 Second, one must add up the difficulties proper to the massless case.
 While in flat space this is a simplifying limit, in de Sitter, because the free massless propagator is growing in the IR, any Feynman integral using it as a building block is plagued with many IR divergencies.
 As will become shortly clear, our setup solves very efficiently the two preceding difficulties by intensively making use of de the Sitter symmetry and by transforming integral equations into differential ones.

-While we indeed believe that the inclusion of an interaction, however small, has drastic consequences on the quantization of the massless field and its IR behavior, we argue here in favor of a more precise overall picture.
+While we indeed believe that the inclusion of an interaction, however small, has drastic consequences on the quantization of the massless field and its IR behaviour, we argue here in favour of a more precise overall picture.
 The free propagator $\Delta_0$, as well as its perturbative (non--local) corrections are growing.
 However, when the leading IR contributions are summed up, the full non-perturbative propagator $G$ is decaying.
 In other words, the perturbative expansion develops secular terms, making the perturbative series non--uniform in the IR.
 We take a first step to justify this picture by summing, via a linear Dyson--Schwinger equation, the so called ladder--rainbow diagrams.

-The organization of the paper is as follows: after a rapid introduction to the basics of de Sitter geometry and QFT, we write down in section \ref{DSequations} the Dyson--Schwinger equations in the local and in the ladder--rainbow approximation.
-We give a concise discussion on the local approximation and consequent dynamical mass generation.
-Then, taking full-advantage of de Sitter symmetry, we are able to reduce the Dyson--Schwinger integral equation in the ladder-rainbow approximation into an ordinary differential one, the asymptotics of which is studied in section \ref{asymptoticofmaster}.
+The organization of the paper is as follows: After a rapid introduction to the basics of de Sitter geometry and QFT, we illustrate the methods we use on the simpler cases of massless flat space and massive de Sitter space fields.
+We then write down in section \ref{DSequations} the Dyson--Schwinger equations in the local and in the ladder--rainbow approximation.
+We give a rapid discussion on the local approximation and consequent dynamical mass generation.
+Taking full-advantage of de Sitter symmetry, we are able to reduce the Dyson--Schwinger integral equation into an ordinary differential one, the asymptotics of which is studied in section \ref{asymptoticofmaster}.
 In section \ref{nonlinearladderrainbow} we merely write down the non-linear DS equations and suggest a strategy to tackle them in the future.
 Finally, section \ref{discussion} is a concluding discussion.